CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Continuous Integration (CI)

 The entire CI pipeline can be found in `phdi-google-cloud/.github/test.yaml`.
 It runs every time a Pull Request is opened and whenever additional changes are pushed to a branch.
-It includes the following steps:
+Currently, the following steps are included in the CI pipeline:

 1. Identify all directories containing a Cloud Function.
 2. Run the unit tests for each Cloud Function.